astronomer/docs/astro/astro-architecture.md

 An Astro _Deployment_ is an Airflow environment hosted on Astro.
 It encompasses all core Airflow components, including the Airflow webserver, scheduler, and workers, along with additional tools for reliability and observability.
 It runs in an isolated Kubernetes namespace in an [Astro cluster](#cluster) and has a set of attached resources to run your Airflow tasks.

-Compared to an open source Airflow environment, an Astro Deployment is easy to create, delete, and modify.
+Compared to an open source Airflow environment, an Astro Deployment is easy to create, delete, and modify through the Cloud UI or with the Astro CLI.
 You can [fine-tune resources and settings](deployment-settings.md) directly from the Cloud UI, see metrics and analytics for your DAGs, review your deploy history, and more.
 The infrastructure required to run a Deployment is managed by Astronomer.

 To run DAGs in a Deployment, you must either deploy an Astro project manually from your local machine or configure an automated deploy process using a third-party CI/CD tool with the Astro CLI.
 Then, you can open the Airflow UI from the Cloud UI and view your DAGs.
 See [Run your first DAG](create-first-dag.md) to get started.